truher/frc-test/cv1/README.md

-I tried solving this system a very large simulated 2x2 meter target using a grid of poses from 1 to 10 meters Z, -5 to 5 meters X, and +/- 67 degrees, with 1 pixel of noise, using the camera parameters I'd like to use, the [Arducam OV9281 global shutter binocular setup](https://www.arducam.com/product/arducam-1mp2-stereoscopic-camera-bundle-kit-for-raspberry-pi-nvidia-jetson-nano-xavier-nx-two-ov9281-global-shutter-monochrome-camera-modules-and-camarray-stereo-camera-hat/), which has a FOV of 70 degrees (H) and resolution 1280x800.
+I tried solving this system a very large simulated 2x2 meter target using a grid of poses from 1 to 10 meters Z, -5 to 5 meters X, and +/- 67 degrees, with 1 pixel of noise, using the a relatively wide lens (120 degrees horizontal) and resolution 1280x800.
 This yields accuracy as follows:

 | measure | RMSE |
 | --- | --- |